 Fraser Glennie is working with Bruton Knowles and taking the examinations of the Royal Institution of Chartered Surveyors.
-He would like any hockey players in the Oxford area to contact him at 4 Sands Close, Cumnor, Oxford.
-Tel.
-Cumnor 2403.
+He would like any hockey players in the Oxford area to contact him.

-Mark Collins varied his Oxford studies by spending several weeks studying the habits of
+Mark Collins varied his Oxford studies by spending several weeks studying the habits of proboscis monkeys in Brunei.

 David Burman was married to Miss Ruth Hall at Cosheston Church, Pembroke, on the 27th October.
 Jerome Brown is working in the personnel department of I.B.M.